yusufarslanturk/zabbix-bgmot-2fa/src/go/plugins/redis/README.md

 **Plugins.Redis.Uri** — Uri to connect.
 *Default value:* tcp://localhost:6379
 *Limits:*
-- Must matche the URI format.
+- Must match the URI format.
 - The only supported schemas: "tcp" and "unix".

 *Examples:*